-The foundation of such strong competitiveness was built around that time.
-The country is now leading the semiconductor and display sectors.
-The country hosted the 1988 Seoul Olympic Games, which provided the country with the momentum to join the ranks of semi-advanced countries.
-The international mass media called the country one of the four Asian tigers, along with Taiwan, Singapore, and Hong Kong.
-In December 1996, the country became the 29th country to join the OECD, which is largely composed of advanced countries.
+Hosting the 1988 Summer Olympic Games, commonly known as Seoul 1988, provided the country with the momentum to join the ranks of semi-advanced countries.
+The overseas mass media called South Korea one of the four Asian tigers along with Taiwan, Singapore, and Hong Kong.
+In December 1996, the country became the 29th member country of the OECD, which is largely composed of advanced countries.

-South Korea gradually established an export-oriented economic structure centered on large businesses in the process of pursuing growth as a country with insufficient capital and resources.
-Conglomerates came to dominate industry, while the country’s economic structure became heavily reliant on exports and imports, leaving it susceptible to external conditions.
+South Korea established an export-oriented economic structure centered on large businesses while pursuing growth in the face of insufficient capital and resources.
+This led conglomerates to dominate industry, making the economic structure heavily reliant on exports and imports, thus leaving the country susceptible to external economic conditions.

 In November 1997, a foreign exchange crisis hit the country, forcing it to turn to the IMF for a bailout.
-It was the first ordeal the country had had to face after years of rapid economic growth.
-The country took the drastic step of driving poorly performing businesses out of the market and then pushed ahead with industrial restructuring.
+It was the first ordeal the country had to confront after years of rapid economic growth.
+The country took the drastic step to drive insolvent businesses out of the market and then pushed ahead with industrial restructuring.
 In only two years, the country regained its previous growth rate and price levels as well as a current account balance surplus.
 In the process, some 3.5 million people joined in the campaign to collect gold to help the government repay the fund borrowed from the IMF.
-A total of 227t of gold were collected.
-The world marveled at the Korean people’s voluntary participation in the determined effort to repay its national debts.
+A total of 227 tons of gold were collected.
+The world marveled at the South Koran people’s voluntary participation in the determined effort to repay its national debts.

-While making concerted efforts to extricate itself from the foreign exchange crisis, the country benefitted from certain ancillary effects, such as the adoption of the globalized economic and financial system.
-However, the restructuring process also had its dark sides.
-The government’s fiscal expenditure increased and the income imbalance deepened.
+While making concerted efforts to extricate itself from the foreign exchange crisis, the country benefitted from certain ancillary effects such as the adoption of the globalized economic and financial systems.
+However, the restructuring process also had side effects such as the government’s increased fiscal expenditure and higher income inequality.

 After overcoming the economic crisis, the South Korean economy continued to record solid growth.
-The country’s GDP more than tripled from USD 504.6 billion in 2001 to USD 1,616.4 billion in 2017, the 11th largest total in the world.
-In fact, during the period 2008-10, when most of the world was experiencing a devastating financial crisis, the country recorded an amazing 6.3% economic growth rate.
-The world’s major mass media organs referred to the country’s accomplishment as a “textbook recovery”.
+The country’s GDP more than tripled from USD 504.6 billion in 2001 to USD 1,646.3 billion in 2019, the 12th largest total in the world.
+In fact, during the period 2008–2010, when most parts of the world were experiencing the devastating financial crisis, the country recorded an outstanding economic growth rate of 6.3%.
+The world’s major international news outlets referred to the economic accomplishment as a “textbook recovery.”

 By 2010, South Korea had emerged as the world’s 7th largest exporting country.
-From 2011 to 2014, the total volume of the country’s exports and imports stood at over USD 1 trillion for four consecutive years.
-Trade volume retreated in 2015 and 2016 but rebounded to the USD 1 trillion level in 2017.
-South Korea’s foreign currency reserves amounted to USD 389.3 billion in 2017, and the country’s short-term foreign debt ratio stood at 30.8% as of the end of June in 2017, which sits around the middle range among G20 countries.
+From 2011 to 2014, the country’s trade performance amounted to over USD 1 trillion for four consecutive years.
+The trade volume retreated slightly in 2015 and 2016 but rebounded to USD 1 trillion in 2017.
+South Korea’s foreign currency reserves amounted to USD 408.8 billion in 2019, and its short-term foreign debt ratio stood at 32.9% as of 2019, which sits around the middle range among G20 countries.
 The country’s sovereign credit rating has been at a stable level.